 - share information easily with others on social media by posting whatever is on your mind, etc.

 Also, the first computers most certainly were not too versatile, since they could only process numbers.
-They didn’t know anything about text, sound, images, or videos, for instance.
+They didn’t know anything about text, sound, images, or videos.

 But regardless of their performance and power at that time, these really massive and slow machines were revolutionary!